dokku/dokku/docs/getting-started/installation.md

 The installation process takes about 5-10 minutes, depending upon internet connection speed.

-If you're using Debian 8 or Ubuntu 14.04, make sure your package manager is configured to install a sufficiently recent version of nginx<sup>[3]</sup>, otherwise, the installation may fail due to "unmet dependencies" relating nginx.
+If you're using Debian 8 or Ubuntu 14.04, make sure your package manager is configured to install a sufficiently recent version of nginx<sup>[3]</sup>, otherwise, the installation may fail due to `unmet dependencies` relating nginx.

 #### 2. Setup SSH key and Virtualhost Settings